markolbert/J4JLogging/README.md

 ### Adjusting How Log Events Are Formatted and Which Ones Are Sent Via SMS

-The `LogTextChannel.ClearLogEventText()` method exists so that J4JLogger can allow you to pick and choose which log events get sent via SMS.
+The `TextChannel.Clear()` method exists so that J4JLogger can allow you to pick and choose which log events get sent via SMS.
 That same capability also allows you to adjust the formatting for log events on a case-by-case basis.